NextNav unveils Unity plugin for fixing vertical positions in mobile location-based games

 The NextNav Unity plugin is available on the Unity Asset Store.
 The company also offers software development kit (SDK) and application programming interface (API) options through its website.

 NextNav is optimistic about the use of vertical locations.
-The Federal Communications Commission recently voted 5-0 in favor of adding a requirement that smartphones mark the location within three meters of altitude for all 911 calls.
+The Federal Communications Commission (FCC) recently voted 5-0 in favor of adding a requirement that smartphones mark the location within three meters of altitude for all 911 calls.
 NextNav hopes its solution can help smartphone makers meet that mandate.

-NextNav raised $120 million in January, and after 13 years of development, it’s finally ready to bring the technology into the market.
-Global positioning system (GPS) navigation has been possible thanks to satellite networks since the 1990s, but that only allowed people to figure out where they are in a two-dimensional grid.
-The third dimension, or the “missing Z-axis,” is where that person is vertically.
+NextNav raised $120 million in January, and after 13 years of development it’s finally ready to bring the technology into the market.
+Global positioning system (GPS) navigation has been possible since the 1990s, thanks to satellite networks, but that only allowed people to figure out where they are on a two-dimensional grid.
+The third dimension — the “missing Z-axis” — is where that person is vertically.

-NextNav has built a network of wireless long-range beacons that are kilometers apart.
-Dubbed Metropolitan Beacon Systems, or MBS, the beacons work with the cellular system to determine where someone is in a three-dimensional space.
-It does not require its beacons to be inside buildings.
-NextNav also taps barometer sensors that are built into smartphones.
-These detect barometric pressure, which changes with altitude, and it can help fix where a person is located.
+NextNav taps barometer sensors that are built into smartphones to detect barometric pressure, which changes with altitude and can help fix where a person is located.

-As you go up an elevator, the barometric pressure goes down.
-A storm could affect that barometric pressure, but NextNav is looking at minute changes in pressure, together with the calibration network that it has set up with the beacons.
+As you go up in an elevator, for example, the barometric pressure goes down.
+A storm could affect that barometric pressure, but NextNav is looking at minute changes in pressure, together with the calibration network it has set up with the beacons.
 The company says it can get vertical accuracy within one to two meters.

 GamesBeat Gift Guides: Everything we recommend this holiday season